yateendra/yateendra.github.io/_posts/2015-01-13-badpointers.md

 Sometimes you just have a bad time and all hell breaks loose.

-So consider a structure that has the following field:
+So consider a structure that has the following fields:

 {% highlight c %}
 typedef struct MY_TYPE {